 Try the following examples:

 If you’re looking for a specific number within a range of numbers, the best way to search is by using the ‘..‘ (2 periods) operator.
-This allows you to specify the range that you want to search within and narrows down the results.
-For example, if you wanted to find all numbers between 10 and 20, you would use the following query: 10..20.
-This would return all results that fall within that range.
-You can also use this operator to find information that falls within a range of dates, for example.
+For example, to find all numbers between 10 and 20, you would use the following query: 10..20.
+This would return all results within that range.

 Try the following examples:

-You can easily search for someone on different social media platforms by using ‘@‘ in front of a word.
+You can easily search for someone on social media using ‘@‘ before a word.
 For example, you can use ‘@technastic‘ to find our website’s social media pages.

 Using the “define:” search operator, you can find the definition of a word on Google.
 For example, if you enter “define:epistemology” into Google, the first result will be the definition of the term.